Savor summers most abundant produce with these savory Garden Harvest Veggie Pesto Skewers!

 Remove from the grill and brush with pesto.

-I hope you are enjoying these last few days of summer, and if you’re a seasonal eater like I am, I hope you’re enjoying all of the summer fruits & veggies while you can!
-Let me know what your favorite summer veggie is in the comments below ♥
+I hope you are enjoying these last few days of summer, and if you’re a seasonal eater like I am, I hope you’re enjoying all of the summer fruits & veggies while you can.
+If you’re looking for additional help in meal planning or discovering new and delicious recipes to try, be sure to download my Free 16 page eBook – The 5 Day Happy & Healthy Meal Plan below!

 Latest posts by Emily Kyle (see all)